HumphreyCurtis/GuardianCycle/readme.md

 #### A desktop application

+A desktop application has been developed using Processing, to display GPS data sent from the IoT device.
+Routes are displayed as a line on a map, and helpful statistics are calculated about the route.

 #### A web application

 To cater for two different sets of external stakeholders, two single page applications have been developed using the React framework: